Continuing Education Activity

 Salient Features of the Revised Classification of 2011

-It is therefore important to remember that the terms "bronchioloalveolar carcinoma " and "adenocarcinoma with lepidic growth" are not synonyms but a reflection of our evolved histologic understanding of a less aggressive form of adenocarcinoma overall.
+Therefore, it is important to remember that the terms "bronchioloalveolar carcinoma " and "adenocarcinoma with lepidic growth" are not synonyms but a reflection of our evolved histologic understanding of a less aggressive form of adenocarcinoma overall.

-The classification was approved by the 2015 WHO classification of pulmonary adenocarcinoma.
-Finally, in 2017 the 8th Edition of the lung cancer TNM classification of acknowledged the new subclassifications and made appropriate changes to the T component based on nodule characteristics.
+The 2015 WHO classification approved the classification of pulmonary adenocarcinoma.
+Finally, in 2017 the 8th Edition of the lung cancer TNM classification acknowledged the new subclassifications and made appropriate changes to the T component based on nodule characteristics.

 Adenocarcinoma with lepidic growth has been reported to have a 15% to 20% incidence among all NSCLC.
 Pure AIS and minimally invasive adenocarcinoma (MIA) are rare and have a 3% to 6% prevalence among all lung cancers.

-The term "lepidic" originates from Latin and alludes to a sense of "scale-like" appearance of flat cells without papillary outgrowths.
-The lepidic growth pattern lacks alveolar thickening; evidence of inflammation; vascular, stromal or pleural invasion; or desmoplastic reaction.
+The term "lepidic" originates from Latin and alludes to a sense of the "scale-like" appearance of flat cells without papillary outgrowths.
+The lepidic growth pattern lacks alveolar thickening, evidence of inflammation, vascular, stromal, pleural invasion, or desmoplastic reaction.

 Histomorphological Overview of Current Tumors in Adenocarcinoma with Lepidic Growth

 Less than 0.5 cm, localized areas of hyperplasia of type 2 pneumocytes and/or Clara cells replacing normal alveolar epithelium.

 The closest to the previous non-mucinous BAC.
 Less than 3 cm, solitary nodules with pure lepidic growth with somewhat higher cellular atypia than AAH.
 They have small monomorphous nuclei with pinpoint nucleoli and occasional nuclear inclusions.